Architecture and Security at SFDevTools

 3. Ephemeral Operations and User-Controlled Caching

 Salesforce API calls can be slow.
-To improve performance, we use an Upstash Redis cache to reduce round-trips.
+To improve performance, we use a self-managed Redis cache to reduce round-trips.
 You are in control of this cache.

 By default, caching is toggled ON for SObject describes and global describes.
 If you turn this setting off, all requests route directly to Salesforce.
 Cached entries are keyed per-user and per-org - you will never share a cache state with another user.